uthoffp/-DCM-Schichtplan-Flutter/README.md

 4- ui — Contains all the ui of the project, contains sub directory for each screen or fragment.
 5- main.dart - This is the starting point for the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
 ```

+### Install Flutter DCM-Schichtplan
+To install the DCM-Schichtplan release build on your Android device copy dcm-schitplan.apk on your device and execute it.